Inclusion & Accessibility: Classroom Community Guidelines

 Let’s start with universal agreements that apply to online, blended, and in-person teaching modalities.

-• Remember that you belong in the class and greater organization.
+• Everyone belongs in the class and NYU community.

 • Speak and write from an “I” perspective because we cannot speak for or assume others’ lived experiences.